hfinger/dti2eeg/README.md

 This repository contains Matlab files used in the paper "Modeling of Large-Scale Functional Brain Networks Based on Structural Connectivity from DTI: Comparison with EEG Derived Phase Coupling Networks and Evaluation of Alternative Methods along the Modeling Path" (doi: 10.1371/journal.pcbi.1005025).

-* The order and labels of all ROI's are stored in the file [labels_sources.mat](labels_sources.mat)
+* The order and labels of all ROI's are stored in the file [labels_sources.mat](labels_sources.mat).
-* The order and labels of all electrodes in the file [labels_electrodes.mat](labels_electrodes.mat)
+* The order and labels of all electrodes in the file [labels_electrodes.mat](labels_electrodes.mat).
-* The matrix plots in the paper were produced by reordering the source ROI's in a modular structure according to the sorting indices in file [sources_plot_order.mat](sources_plot_order.mat)
+* The matrix plots in the paper were produced by reordering the source ROI's in a modular structure according to the sorting indices in file [sources_plot_order.mat](sources_plot_order.mat).

 ## Structural Connectivity Data

 * The structural connectivity data obtained from DTI fiber tracking is located in the file [dti/SC.mat](dti/SC.mat).
-* The average fiber lengths are stored in the file [dti/dist.mat](dti/dist.mat)
+* The average fiber lengths are stored in the file [dti/dist.mat](dti/dist.mat).

 ## Functional Connectivity Data